 Keeping your information up-to-date

 The accuracy of your information is important to us.
 You can update your information with us, including your address and contact details at any time.
-If you would like to change your preferences or update the details we hold about you, please contact our Supporter Care Team on 020 7848 4701 or email@example.com.
+If you would like to change your preferences or update the details we hold about you, please contact our Supporter Care Team by emailing email@example.com or phone on 020 7848 4701, please note, we are currently operating a call-back system.

 You have the right to: